SpaceX Launches All-civilian Crew For First Private Spacewalk - UrduPoint

 The quartet underwent more than two years of training in preparation for the landmark mission, logging hundreds of hours on simulators as well as skydiving, centrifuge training, scuba diving, and summiting an Ecuadoran volcano.

-Polaris Dawn is set to be the first of three missions under the Polaris program, a collaboration between Isaacman, the founder of tech company Shift4 Payments, and billionaire Elon Musk's SpaceX.
+Polaris Dawn is the first of three missions under the Polaris program, a collaboration between Isaacman and SpaceX.
+The final mission is slated to be the first crewed flight of SpaceX's Starship prototype -- the rocket the company envisions as the key to future Mars colonization.

-Also on their to-do list are testing laser-based satellite communication between the spacecraft and Starlink, SpaceX's more than 6,000-strong constellation of internet satellites, in a bid to boost space communication speeds, and conducting 36 scientific experiments.
+In addition to their spacewalk, the crew will test laser-based satellite communications between the spacecraft and Starlink's satellite constellation, aiming to enhance space communication speeds.

-Among these are tests with contact lenses embedded with microelectronics to continuously monitor changes in eye pressure and shape.
+They'll also carry out 36 scientific experiments, including tests on contact lenses with embedded microelectronics to monitor changes in eye pressure and shape -- adding to the growing body of space research aimed at advancing human exploration beyond Earth.

 Recent Stories